jbrcodes/WhatsNews/README.md

 # What's New(s)?

-This is a demo that periodically reads the RSS file from a few selected foreign-language news sites, uses the DeepL API to translate the title and summary to English, and stores the results in a SQLite DB.
+This is a demo that periodically reads the headlines of a few selected foreign-language news sites, either by reading an RSS feed or by scraping the home page.
+It then uses the DeepL API to translate the title and summary to English, and stores the results in a SQLite DB.
 Those results are used to render the home page.
 It's not rocket science.